Viki-coding/GAA_STORE/TESTING.md

 **BUG:**  When checking my products were displaying, I noticed that grips was not displaying a color drop down arrow, which it should have.
 **RESOLVED BY:**  Checked by def grip_detail view which looked correct, checked my grips model which also looked correct.
 After checking my product list template, I had a naming typo error which I corrected and I was missing the logic for grips, I added the condiation to check if it was a grip to render the color dropdown, which resolved the bug.

+**BUG:** Spent the day trying to get my bag to display anything, after adding items to it.
+**RESOLVED BY:** I had a few issues which got me into a lot of checks and rechecks.
+My product_key and product_id were conflicting in my context-processor.py and views.py file.
+I wasn't iterating through my products correctly in my bag.html file.
+After fixing these errors it finally displayed the items on the table.

+**BUG:** When bag displayed, the product, description were not being displayed.
+**RESOLVED BY:** Added product under bag_contents in views.py and it displayed.

+UNRESOLVED BUG
+**BUG:** Bag contents table not responsive on Firefox but perfect in Chrome.
+**ATTEMPTED FIXES:** After looking on the net, this seems to be a common proble.
+Stack overflow suggested a fieldset and nest table within it, no luck, tried custom css, still no luck, reviewed code for errors and all seemed to be ok.
+Deleted custom css code and fieldset and no change.
+I have spent a few hours trying to fix and need to step away from it now.
+I will try to revert back again if I have time.